firefly-iii/docs/docs/docs/firefly-iii/faq/general.md

 ## I found a bug, what do I do?

-You can contact me [through GitHub](https://github.com/firefly-iii/firefly-iii/) by opening an issue, or use the details found on [the contact page](../other-pages/contact.md).
+You can contact me [through GitHub](https://github.com/firefly-iii/firefly-iii/) by opening an issue, or use the details found on [the support page](../support/index.md).

 ## Will Firefly III support PSD2?